boulder-mate/bouldermate/packages/app/docs_devops.md

 #### Common Issues

 - In iOS simulator, sometimes ```npm run use-build``` doesn't install properly.
 You want to run ```xcrun simctl shutdown all && xcrun simctl erase all``` to reset all your simulators - sometimes your computer has multiple.
+- Ensure you have run  ```npm install``` in all packages and have all the necessary packages running
+- Permissions issues are common on mac.
+If you encounter "Insufficient permissions to save", navigate to the root folder and run ```sudo chown -R <myuser> .```